a3mckagu/A2_Group5B_MidTerm_Game/README.md

 Three changes made based on playtesting:

-1. Evoke Frustration & Increase Complexity of Level One: Improve game theme of dyslexia via promoting immediate frustration and reading challenges.
-Specific action items include: increasing the number of vials on the shelf from 5 to 12; utilizing a cursive, script font that is difficult to decode; and potentially adding a time limit to mirror real-life, time-dependent circumstances.
+1. Evoke Frustration & Increase Complexity of Level One: Improve game theme of dyslexia by promoting immediate frustration and cognitive load.
+Specific action items include: increasing the number of vials on the shelf from 5 to 12; utilizing a cursive, script font that is difficult to decode; and adding a time limit to mirror real-life, time-dependent circumstances.
-2. Strengthen Symbolism & Player Management Mechanics: Create Distinct In-Game Views: Rather than relying on one alchemist labratory background for the entirety of level one, opt for an additional background (specifically a wooden table).
-This will increase effectiveness of the user management mechanic (recipe screen vs potion crafting screen).
-Additionally, remove colours from vial symbols and increase similarities to increase frustration and player's need to decode information contextually.
+2. Implement Clearer User Feedback Systems: Add hover states to all objects to increase tactility and intuitive interactions (e.g. elevate ingredient vials and crystal when hovered upon, add a subtle glow to the cauldron's top to indicate direct "dropping" zone).
-3. Implement Clearer User Feedback Systems: Add hover states to all objects to increase tactility and intuitive interactions.
-Specifically, elevate potion bottles when hovered upon and add a subtle glow to the cauldron's top to indicate direct "dropping" zone.
-Additionally, account for multiple user preferences (dragging and click interactions both allowed for moving objects into the cauldron).
+3. Implement Click-to-Move: To add ingredients to the cauldron, players click on an ingredient and move it to the cauldron’s mouth (without holding the mouse down).
+This interaction was intentionally designed to support accessibility, as players with motor impairments may find holding and dragging difficult.

 ---